-Ever experienced stress or nervousness and wound up in the bathroom shortly after?
-Or maybe you’ve gone through a stressful life change only to experience more chronic gastrointestinal (GI) distress.
-Or perhaps you’ve experienced a bout of GI distress and found that your depression and anxiety symptoms have worsened.
+If you've ever experienced nervousness and wound up in the bathroom shortly after, or gone through a stressful life change only to experience more chronic gastrointestinal (GI) distress, you're not alone.
+Research suggests that there is a strong connection between your head, nerves and gut.

 Stress-related irritable bowel syndrome

-It’s conservatively estimated that irritable bowel syndrome (IBS), a group of symptoms including abdominal pain or discomfort and changes in bowel movement patterns, affects 10-15 percent of U.S. adults .
-Most people with IBS also suffer from other GI conditions, such as reflux disease and dyspepsia, and non-GI-related conditions, including depression, anxiety, chronic fatigue syndrome, and more.
+People with IBS symptoms may have abdominal pain, bloating, diarrhea and/or constipation.
+Other symptoms of stress-induced IBS may include tension headaches or back pain.
+Many people with IBS also suffer from other GI conditions, such as reflux disease and dyspepsia, and non-GI-related conditions, including depression, anxiety, chronic fatigue syndrome and more.

 Treatments and the promise of prebiotics and probiotics

-New research from neurobiologists at Oxford University suggests a strong connection between gut bacteria and mental health.
+Research from neurobiologists at Oxford University suggests a strong connection between gut bacteria and mental health.
 The study found that prebiotic supplements, which are dietary fibers that boost healthy bacteria in the GI tract (different from probiotics which are actual strains of good bacteria), could have a positive impact on stress-related disorders, such as anxiety and depression.

-He added that probiotics have proven especially helpful in people with active IBS, especially ulcerative colitis and IBS that tends toward constipation.
+Probiotics have proven especially helpful in people with active IBS, especially ulcerative colitis and IBS that tends toward constipation.

 When to seek help